tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

   * boot from USB using `uuu` config displays misleading pinctrl / iomux warning.
     The UDC gadget driver warns not only for faild pinmux but also when no pinmux group is assigned in device tree.
-  * watchdog will reset the system after using `wdt start [timeout]`.
-    Watchdog is enabled but not configured for automatic servicing.
-    If needed, `CONFIG_WATCHDOG` can be activated in defconfig.
 * eth1 does not work after suspend, needs `ip link set down/up dev eth1` to be functional
 * When using `i2c probe` command in U-Boot all valid addresses respond instead of addresses used by a physical connected device.